greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/req-overview_1_1.md

 ---
-title: "Talent Acquisition Process Framework for REQs"
+title: Talent Acquisition Process Framework for REQs
-description: "The Talent Acquisition Process Framework provides guidance on the talent acquisition process for the talent acquisition team, hiring manager, and hiring team to efficiently hire."
+description: The Talent Acquisition Process Framework provides guidance on the talent acquisition process for the talent acquisition team, hiring manager, and hiring team to efficiently hire.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/req-overview_1_1/
+linkTitle: Talent Acquisition Process Framework for REQs
+type: docs
 ---

 **Purpose**: The Talent Acquisition Process Framework provides guidance on the hiring process for the talent acquisition team, hiring manager, and hiring team to efficiently hire top talent and create a positive candidate experience when it comes to hiring to a REQ.